Kim Kardashian Jealous Of Khloe’s Body? Plans To Outshine Her Amid Hair Debut

 A post shared by Khloé (@khloekardashian) on

-Now, people are saying that Khloe has the best body out of the Kardashians and this did not sit well with Kim.
+Now, people are saying that Khloe has the best body out of the Kardashians, and this did not sit well with Kim.

-Kim is reportedly happy that her sister is reaching her weight loss goals but she feels like she is falling behind, according to inside sources.
+Kim is reportedly happy that her sister is reaching her weight loss goals, but she feels like she is falling behind, according to inside sources.

 “Kim and Khloe have a very competitive relationship.
 Kim was always the queen bee: the prettiest, the most popular and always getting the hottest guys.”